Aldehyde: Enolization

 Aldehydes (except those without an alpha carbon, or without protons on the alpha carbon, such as formaldehyde and benzaldehyde) can exist in either the keto or the enol tautomer.
 Keto–enol tautomerism is catalyzed by either acid or base.
-Usually the enol is the minority tautomer, but it is more reactive.
-The enolization typically reverses several times per second.
+In neutral solution, the enol is the minority tautomer, reversing several times per second.
+But it becomes the dominant tautomer in strong acid or base solutions, and enolized aldehydes undergo nucleophilic attack at the α position.

 Reduction

 The formyl group can be readily reduced to a primary alcohol (\sCH2OH).
 Typically this conversion is accomplished by catalytic hydrogenation either directly or by transfer hydrogenation.
 Stoichiometric reductions are also popular, as can be effected with sodium borohydride.

 Oxidation

 The formyl group readily oxidizes to the corresponding carboxyl group (\sCOOH).
 The preferred oxidant in industry is oxygen or air.
 In the laboratory, popular oxidizing agents include potassium permanganate, nitric acid, chromium(VI) oxide, and chromic acid.
 The combination of manganese dioxide, cyanide, acetic acid and methanol will convert the aldehyde to a methyl ester.

 Another oxidation reaction is the basis of the silver-mirror test.
 In this test, an aldehyde is treated with Tollens' reagent, which is prepared by adding a drop of sodium hydroxide solution into silver nitrate solution to give a precipitate of silver(I) oxide, and then adding just enough dilute ammonia solution to redissolve the precipitate in aqueous ammonia to produce [Ag(NH3)2]+ complex.
 This reagent converts aldehydes to carboxylic acids without attacking carbon–carbon double bonds.
 The name silver-mirror test arises because this reaction produces a precipitate of silver, whose presence can be used to test for the presence of an aldehyde.

 A further oxidation reaction involves Fehling's reagent as a test.
 The Cu(2+) complex ions are reduced to a red-brick-coloured Cu2O precipitate.

 If the aldehyde cannot form an enolate (e.g., benzaldehyde), addition of strong base induces the Cannizzaro reaction.
 This reaction results in disproportionation, producing a mixture of alcohol and carboxylic acid.